-Sicilian baked swordfish, also known as pesce spada alla messinese (home game).
+Sicilian baked swordfish, traditional recipe from Messina also known by the name of swordfish to Messina (home game).
 Today we return to my beautiful island with a great classic, I have slightly revisited.
 I was fortunate enough to find a good fish Rome Anzio sword (have a look at all my RECIPES WITH SWORDFISH to find inspiration and of course all my SICILIAN RECIPES) and I took the opportunity to prepare a delicious recipe, easy and tasty, that enhances the fish by placing the sword in the middle of a pyramid of flavors and different textures.
 The crunchy almonds and fried bread, chlorophyll parsley, the capers salt island of Salina and the acidity of the tomato Pachino Igp.
 Cooking, baked, is minimal, because the swordfish must be soft.
 For this, I revisited the original recipe, stipulating that the swordfish is sprinkled with breadcrumbs and oil and then garnished with tomatoes.
 Cooking, for my taste, extends too if you want to get a soft and juicy swordfish.
-I, Instead, I toast the breadcrumbs in a pan with a little oil and almonds, so it's already crisp.
+I, instead, I toast the breadcrumbs in a pan with a little oil and almonds, so it's already crisp.
 Then I would also add the parsley.
 Skip the tomatoes, integers, in little Sicilian extra virgin olive oil, so they are already slightly withered and tasty when they enter the oven.
 I add, to oil, only a few very thin washer tomato and Tropea onion IGP, to give more acidity to the dish.
 For cooking fish, Like this, only around 10 minutes and swordfish is juicy and soft.
 In short, If you find a good swordfish you should definitely try this recipe, because I'm sure you will enjoy it very much.
 Wanting to, You can prepare in the same way the tuna, La palmita, the amberjack, the cavagnola, the Dolphin fish, even the salmon, i.e. fish in slices firm, being very attentive to cooking times, because they are all fish that tend to dry out with prolonged cooking.
+Is, given that swordfish is a blue fish, may be interesting, my RECIPES WITH BLUE FISH.
 I suggest you, concerning swordfish, also try swordfish tempting to Messina, the swordfish in a water bath at Messina, the swordfish rolls to Messina, the swordfish and caponata Swordfish chops in tomato sauce.

 BAKED SICILIAN SWORDFISH (Sicilian recipe)Print This